 A hand fog horn, established at the light-station, is sounded in answer to signals from vessels.

 This light was built by days’ labour, under the supervision of Mr. Amos McLellan, and cost $1,478.10.
 It has been found necessary to protect the foundation from the sea by a breakwater, which will also answer as a boat harbour.
 The work will be done during the coming season.

-The present light, a white square tower with a land, is 6.3 meters tall and shows a flash of one second followed by an eclipse of five seconds.
-The lighthouse is easily visible from shore as it stands 800 meters from the wharf.
+The present lighthouse, which was built around 1963, is a white square tower topped with a red lantern room.
+It stands 6.3 meters tall and shows a flash of one second followed by an eclipse of five seconds.
+The lighthouse is easily visible from shore as it stands 800 meters from the wharf at Lower Woods Harbour.